-If the program is Then the treatment is Then the treatment is
+If t he program is Then the treatment is

 • ALTCS Counted as unearned income.

 • SSI-MAO

 • MSP

 • Adult Excluded.

 • Caretaker Relative Exception:

 • Pregnant Woman If person also gets social security or railroad requirement benefits and those

 • Child benefits are reduced because of the Industrial Compensation payment, the

 • KidsCare amount of the reduction is countable.

-Term Definition Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
+Term Definition Industrial (Worker's) Compensation Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
 Industrial Compensation also may be called "Worker's Compensation".